A Complete Guide to Paying for College

 Some scholarships are location-based.
 For example, the Arizona Central Credit Union CU Succeed Scholarship is a $2,000 scholarship for Arizona college and trade school students eligible for renewal each year.

 There are also scholarships for really unique niche interests.
-For example, you could win a scholarship to pay for school by designing your own promwear or promoting vegetarianism.
+For example, you could win a scholarship to pay for school by designing your own prom wear or promoting vegetarianism.

 Some scholarships, including ones available via specific colleges, are need-based.
 Colleges and universities may require you to fill out the FAFSA before you can become eligible for their scholarships.

 To maximize your ability to use scholarships to pay for school, research scholarships as early as possible to see what you’re eligible for.
-Some may require essays or recommendations, so a head-start can enable you to apply for more scholarships.
+Some may require essays or recommendations, so a head start can enable you to apply for more scholarships.

-Use Grants If You Qualify
+Use Grants if You Qualify

 Once you complete the FAFSA, you’ll get a list of grants you qualify for.
 Grants are great options for paying for college because you don’t need to pay them back.
 Since they’re need-based, you likely won’t have to submit extra materials like an essay or resume.